The Pedigree of Tatton, Kenworthy & Cicely de Massey

 ANCIENT MUNIMENTS OF TATTON part 3 of 3. - The Tatton & Kenworthy direct line of descent cont'd.

 We know that Hamon de Kenworthy’s birth is around the early 1230’s based on the public records of his son Roger de Kenworthy.
 The age of Roger de Tatton the elder in record TW/2 would be about the time of Henry 3rd 1216-.
 In order to “square the circle”, to which generation of the direct line of descent is Roger Tatton a younger brother?
-Alanus is lord of Tatton in c.1230, 34 years after his father Alan died in 1196.
-I would assume Alanus would by this time be at least in his 60’s.
-Quenild is probably also too old to be a young father & so, the obvious choice is William de Tatton, the son of Quenild.
-Theoretically therefore, we have Roger de Tatton (son of Quenild de Tatton & younger brother of William de Tatton), agreeing to a bond of marriage with Cicely de Massey who brought with her a dowry for half of Northenden, from which Hamon (Roger de Tatton's heir) would have taken his name & title.
+To recap, the TW/2 grant says,"Grant by Robert de Tatton to Roger de Tatton, Son of William, son of Roger de Tatton".
+This statement excludes the direct Tatton line, because the grant from Robert de Tatton to Roger (above) must be from a another generation.
+The grant states that Roger's father William is the son of Roger the elder, but the Tatton pedigree specifically shows that neither of the 2 William names shown have a father named Roger!
+Therefore, Roger the elder in TW/2 must be a cousin from an earlier younger generation of Tatton, most probably Alan de Tatton through a second son named Roger.
+We can now add that Roger the elder in TW/2, b. c1212, (cousin of William de Tatton b. c1210) would have married Cicely de Massey who brought with her a dowry for half of Northenden, (Norden! pg2), from which Hamon (Roger de Tatton's heir) would have taken his name & title.
 At this time in history, the locative surname was as important, legally, as the knight's seal, and became his domain name & was charter proof of entitlement to his holding, his new domain.
-As the son of a younger brother in the direct Tatton line of descent, Hamon would have been granted a charter in fee tail for Kenworthy, directly from Roger de Tatton & Cicely de Massey his parents who would have gifted this title at birth.
+As the son of a younger brother in the direct Tatton line of descent, Hamon would have been granted a charter in fee tail for Kenworthy, directly from Roger de Tatton & Cicely de Massey his parents who would have gifted this title at birth. https://www.sloansterling.com/venables/norman_surname.htm

 3) Quenild de Tatton. b. c1190.
 Mentioned in the grant in 1286 below as father of William de Tatton.** Probably so named after the Manor of Quenington, a village & Manor in the Cotswolds.
 A 13th century gatehouse is the only surviving building from a Preceptory (manor/estate) of the Knights Hospitallers.
 Founded in 1144-62 by Walter, the first Prior of the Order in England (1142-1162) & dissolved in 1540.
 It was one of the earliest Hospitallers Preceptories, built after the first crusade 1095-1291.

 4) William de Tatton, b. c1210.
-Mentioned in the grant 1286 below, father of William FitzRobert de Tatton.** See below
+Mentioned in the grant 1286 below, father of William de Tatton.** (Cousin to the elder Roger de Tatton in Muniment TW/2).

 *Roger de Tatton of Tatton. b. c1212.
-Presumed younger brother of William de Tatton & son of Quenild de Tatton during Henry 3rd c1216.
-As father of Hamon de Kenworthy c1230.
-Roger Tatton probably married Cicely de Massey, granddaughter of Baron Hamon de Massey 3rd (5th pg2) who received half of Northenden from her Aunt Sibil, which passed to the seat of Tatton by c.1230.
+In the second line of descent from Alan de Tatton and as such a cousin of William de Tatton.
+As father of Hamon de Kenworthy c1230, this Roger de Tatton would probably have married Cicely de Massey, granddaughter of Baron Hamon de Massey 3rd (5th pg2) who received half of Northenden from her Aunt Sibil, which passed to the seat of Tatton by c.1230 during the time of Alanus de Tatton.

-5) William Fitz Robert de Tatton, b. c1230– Mentioned in the grant 1286 with his father and grandfather above.** Grant of a parcel of land to Richard Massey.
+5) William de Tatton, b. c1230– Mentioned in the grant 1286 with his father and grandfather above.** Grant of a parcel of land to Richard Massey.

 6) **Robert de Tatton, b. c1250.
 Lord of Wythenshaw & living in Kenworthy 1297.
-Mentioned as the son of William FitZRobert de Tatton in the pedigree of the Tattons of Wythenshaw.
+Mentioned as the probable son of William Fitz Robert de Tatton in the pedigree of the Tattons of Wythenshaw, descended from Alan de Tatton.
 Ormerod, vol 3 p609.
 He also occurs as a witness to a charter of lands in Northenden c.1290 and by another charter at Wythenshaw as a grantee of lands in 1297, then taking up residence in Kenworthy. vol 3 p604.
+(Cousin to the younger Roger de Tatton in Muniment TW/2)

 Early Kenworthy line of descent from c.1230.
 (Kenworthy pedigree).